Germany–Yemen relations: History

 As early as 1606, the lansquenet Hans Wild reached Yemen and later published reports of his experiences in the Islamic world.
 In the 18th and 19th centuries, German-speaking explorers such as Carsten Niebuhr, Ulrich Jasper Seetzen, Alfred von Kremer and Eduard Glaser traveled and explored the country.
 In the early 20th century, the German Empire unsuccessfully sought to lease a naval base in Al Hudaydah.
 As part of the Stotzingen Mission, Germany sought to establish a military intelligence station in Al Hudaydah during World War I, which also failed.
 In 1933 and 1935, the composer Hans Helfritz traveled to Yemen and made films on behalf of UFA.
 In doing so, he deliberately circumvented Joseph Goebbels' directive to portray foreign peoples as culturally inferior.
 The Mutawakkilite Kingdom of Yemen remained a neutral power during World War II.

 In the postwar period, the FRG envoy in Cairo toured the city of Aden and British-occupied southern Yemen in 1953 with the German consul in Jeddah.
 Three years later, Muhammad al-Badr visited the GDR, and soon after the latter established a trade mission with consular authority in the Kingdom of Yemen (from 1962 on the Yemen Arab Republic or North Yemen).
-Diplomatic relations between the Federal Republic and the Yemen Arab Republic were established in 1962 and the FRG made significant contributions to the development of the hitherto isolated country and German development workers, teachers, physicians and archaeologists came to the country.
+Diplomatic relations between the Federal Republic and the Yemen Arab Republic were established in 1962 and the FRG made significant contributions to the development of the hitherto isolated country, with German development workers, teachers, physicians and archaeologists coming to the country.
 Diplomatic relations with the People's Republic of Yemen or South Yemen were also established in 1967.
 In the same year, the ARD correspondent Walter Mechtel was killed in Aden.
 The GDR established close relations with the Socialist People's Republic of Yemen from 1969 and also established relations with the Yemen Arab Republic in 1972.
 The reunification of the two Yemeni states took place in 1990, almost in parallel with German reunification.

 Due to the poor security situation in the country, the German Embassy in Sanaa had to be closed in 2015.
 The ensuing civil war led to foreign intervention in the country and a severe humanitarian crisis.
 German weapons were also used in the war, as German arms companies had supplied weapons to participants in the foreign coalition in Yemen, such as Saudi Arabia and the United Arab Emirates.
 In 2017, the German government under Angela Merkel offered to accept a mediation role between the warring parties.
 In 2019, members of the German Armed Forces participated in UN missions in Yemen.